Treasurer's Office - Debt Management

 In some cases, persons covered by the university’s insurance program must receive approval of indemnification from the Provost or Executive Vice President and Chief Financial Officer.
 Refer to Defense and Indemnification SPG 601.09: www.spg.umich.edu.

-Treasurer's Office - Risk Management
+Treasurer's Office - Insurance and Claims Administration

-Risk Management - Is personal property covered?
+Insurance and Claims Administration - Is personal property covered?

-Treasurer's Office - Risk Management
+Treasurer's Office - Insurance and Claims Administration

-Risk Management - Do I need to purchase insurance to cover property in transit?
+Insurance and Claims Administration - Do I need to purchase insurance to cover property in transit?

 No, the University’s property insurance program covers university owned property in transit.

-Treasurer's Office - Risk Management
+Treasurer's Office - Insurance and Claims Administration

-Risk Management - Do I need to obtain the collision damage waiver insurance when renting a vehicle?
+Insurance and Claims Administration - Do I need to obtain the collision damage waiver insurance when renting a vehicle?

 No, you should: